Patient Neglect Or Abuse ~ Texas Board Of Nursing (BON)

 If you’ve been contacted by the nursing board about a patient neglect or patient abuse complaint filed against you, please contact our law office.
 We can help you through the entire nursing license defense process, from allegation to final resolution.
 We’ll help you gather and present the facts about your case, advise you about possible outcomes, and be by your side every step of the way.

 For more information about a patient neglect or abuse issue, or to schedule a free consultation with a nurses attorney, please call (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney has more than 30 years experience as an attorney and is a member of The American Association of Nurse Attorneys (TAANA).
 Before becoming an attorney, Kevin earned his BSN from the University of Texas at Austin and worked as a nurse for four years.